renode/renode/CONTRIBUTING.rst

 We might ask you to do some fixes or write a test for your change, but this is only meant to keep code quality high(er).

+If this is your first contribution to Renode, you will also be asked to sign our Contributor License Agreement, which you can do directly from within the Pull Request in question.

-After the final review your code will be merged to the Renode master.
+After you sign the CLA and our team performs a final review of your code, it will be merged to the Renode master branch.

 Committing
 ----------